gneu42/Blobifier-Lite/README.md

    *  the purge volume can be initialized manually or by copy/paste from a spreadsheet
    *  a gate to gate instead of the from tool to tool purge volume
       *  This allow to print the same model in different color using the Happy Hare Tool To Gate mapping function without re-slicing the STL.
-   *  macro to adjust the purge volume at any time, even during printing
+   *  macros to adjust the purge volume at any time, even during printing
    *  a gantry mounted brush and wiper based on this : https://www.thingiverse.com/thing:590448
       *  The wiper is made from 2 pieces of silicone rubber 1mm thick